DanielSilva33/project-learning-nextjs/README.md

 2 - Download the dependencies;

-3 - In the 'npm run dev' terminal, which will open your project on localhost.
+3 - In the terminal 'npm run dev', which will open your project on localhost.

 Access also directly through the link: https://learningnextjs-roan.vercel.app/